arizonaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Note: Marriage licenses are only valid for 12 months.

-Who can obtain Marriage Records in Arizona?
+Who Can Obtain Marriage Records in Arizona?

 Since marriage records are sensitive documents, the public is not allowed to have access to certified copies.
 Only a few people are qualified to receive these copies.
 They are as follows: